sangjunyoo-phd/sangjunyoo-phd.github.io/_pages/analysis.md

 & + I_{bg}/I_{0}
 \end{align}$$

 There is an assumption regarding the ion distribution near the surface.
-The ions are distributed uniformly in the bulk (with concentration of \\(n_{ion}\\)) and the adsorbed ions are located very close to the surface (depth negligilbe compared to the penetration depth, \\(\Lambda\\), with \\(A_{ion}\\) surface area per ion).
+The ions are distributed uniformly in the bulk (with concentration of \\(n_{ion}\\)) and the adsorbed ions are located very close to the surface (depth negligible compared to the penetration depth, \\(\Lambda\\), with \\(A_{ion}\\) surface area per ion).

-The first term calculates the signal contributed from the "surface" ions.
-Since the depth of the ions are negligible to the penetration depth, we only need to consider the transmitted intensity.
-The exponential term \\(e^{-\mu_{0}x'}\\) calculates the attenuation of the beam (the intensity loss when it travel through a non-vacuum media).
-The fluorescence signal from each point is then integrated over the area overlapped by detection region and the footprint of the incident beam.
+The first term calculates the signal contributed by the "surface" ions.
+Since the depth of the ions is negligible to the penetration depth, we only need to consider the transmitted intensity.
+The exponential term \\(e^{-\mu_{0}x'}\\) calculates the attenuation of the beam (the intensity loss when it travels through a non-vacuum media).
+The fluorescence signal from each point is then integrated over the area overlapped by the detection region and the footprint of the incident beam.

 The second term is the contribution of the ions in the bulk.
-Since the depth of the ions is comparable to the penetration depth, an exponential of \\(\Lambda\\) times depth is multiplied to the transmission.
-The attenuation is considered again and integrated over the same region as previous.
+Since the depth of the ions is comparable to the penetration depth, an exponential of \\(\Lambda\\) times depth is multiplied by the transmission.
+The attenuation is considered again and integrated over the same region as the previous.

 The last term is dedicated to the background noise signal.
-It has no significant physical meaning, but allow us to optimize further during the parameter estimation process (\\(A_{ion}\\)).
+It has no significant physical meaning, but allows us to optimize further during the parameter estimation process (\\(A_{ion}\\)).

 # 2. Kinetic Model of Solvent Extraction (ICP-MS)